Constraints¶

 Propagation (AC-3)

-Constraints are propagated via an AC-3 fixpoint loop.
-When a propagator narrows a domain:
+Constraints are propagated via an AC-3 fixpoint loop. when a propagator narrows a domain:

 - Create new